Zig Ziglar and the Importance of Helping Others

 A roundup of the best tips of the week from Entrepreneur.com.

 If you want to achieve your goals, help others achieve theirs.
-Motivational speaker Zig Ziglar, who died Wednesday, did just that, reportedly traveling more than five million miles in his career and touching a quarter of a billion lives.
+Motivational speaker Zig Ziglar, who died Wednesday on Nov.
+28, 2012, did just that, reportedly traveling more than five million miles in his career and touching a quarter of a billion lives.
 Fortunately for us, he left behind a lot of sound advice.

 "You will get all you want in life if you help enough other people get what they want," Ziglar famously said.
 Put his maxim into practice: Next time you're in a meeting, focus on discerning the other person's needs rather than your own.
 More: 12 Powerfully Inspiring Quotes From Zig Ziglar